Angel tattoos symbolize protection for each wearer, whether from a higher power or the spirit of a loved one that has passed away.

 These unique angels tattoos add personal innovation to their design, often incorporating style elements, characters, or a loved one close to the wearer in defining the tattoo idea.

 Small tattoos are an increasing tattoo trend because they possess the incredible ability to convey unbelievable symbolic meanings in Angel tattoos but are also clean designs.
 A small, finely detailed angel tattoo can be displayed or hidden depending on the mood or circumstance of the wearer.

 A warrior angel tattoo, intimidating with weapon and wings, swords and all the power of a heavenly messenger.
 These angels tattoos examples are a mixture in tattoo styles and body position, and are mostly black and gray composition – but are etched cleanly with shading that mixes great attention to detail with shaping the warrior angel bodies, the enemies, and angelic smiting warriors to strong effect.

 They are also popular for rib and side chest body art, especially in the richly detailed Chicano tattoo style of design.
 There are numerous chest tattoos to choose from which will fit the contour of your sternum, ribs and chest that look excellent as a tattoo design.

 Traditionally, angel tattoos symbolize protection.
 Angels are guardians who are literally messengers from god to humans.

 There are a few different variations of angels expressed in artwork, such the angel of love Cupid, baby angels, and even the Devil himself, Lucifer.

-Angels are also often linked to the passing of family and loved ones, with the lost transitioning into a guardian spirit that always protects and never leaves the subject.
+Angels are also often linked to the passing of family or a loved one, with the lost transitioning into a guardian spirit that always protects and never leaves the subject.

-Non-traditional depictions include images such as the Angel of Death and are often a direct challenge to the usual view by making the angel a much more malevolent force.
+Non-traditional depictions include images such as the Death Angel and are often a direct challenge to the usual view by making the angel a much more malevolent force.